buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_ProtectiveDeviceTrippingUnitTypeResidualCurrent.md

+# Pset_ProtectiveDeviceTrippingUnitTypeResidualCurrent

 Information on tripping units that are activated by residual current.
 <!-- end of short definition -->